MrWillCom/awesome/README.md

 *   [nextauthjs/next-auth](https://github.com/nextauthjs/next-auth) - Authentication for the Web.

 *   [githubnext/monaspace](https://github.com/githubnext/monaspace) - An innovative superfamily of fonts for code

-*   [kepano/flexoki](https://github.com/kepano/flexoki) - An inky color scheme for prose and code.

 *   [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.